AndrewLeedham/AndrewLeedham.github.io/blog/posts/native-macos-vscode-tabs.md

 layout: layouts/post.njk
 ---

 I was trawling through the vscode options the other day looking for some window resizing stuff, and found an option entitled "Native Tabs".
-Being a curious sort I enabled it and was suprised to see that all my seperate open windows were now combined into 1 with native tabs across the top to navigate between them.
+Being a curious sort I enabled it and was surprised to see that all my separate open windows were now combined into 1 with native tabs across the top to navigate between them.
 This in my opinion is a much better way of displaying multiple projects than workspace folders.
 You even get a nice little + icon for opening new projects.

 ![A screenshot of vscode's menu bar with native macOS tabs enabled]({{ '/img/native-macos-vscode-tabs.webp' | url }})